Methodist Ladies' College is proud to offer our own MLC Scholarship programme including:

-We invite girls from all independent and State schools to apply for the wonderful opportunity of gaining a MLC education.
+We invite girls from all independent and state schools to apply for the wonderful opportunity of gaining an MLC education.

-We encourage girls whose philosophies and values align with ours, and who are willing to fully participate in College life to apply.
+We encourage applications from girls who reflect our values and who are willing to fully participate in College life.

 All of the girls wishing to apply for a music or boarding scholarship must sit the academic examination.